unxmaal/booterizer/README.md

 * copy and paste commands from this page onto the serial comms program running on your workstation
 * save the output from the SGI for posterity or help

-Assuming you have connected up your SGI's serial port 1 to your workstation, and you are running a serial app, and you have set it to 9006/8/N/E then you are probally seeing the PROM menu and other things emmited from the SGI serial port durning POST.
+Assuming you have connected up your SGI's serial port 1 to your workstation, and you are running a serial app, and you have set it to 9006/8/N/E then you are probally seeing the PROM menu and other characters from the SGI serial port durning the system POST.

 To setup the console to serial output for the installation you must set this console variable: